Achieving improved rehabilitation outcomes for Queensland mines

 The Queensland Government is reforming the state’s mining rehabilitation framework to better protect the environment and Queensland’s financial interests, and encourage rehabilitation investment in the resources industry.

-As part of these reforms, 2 discussion papers have been released to invite public feedback on proposals to reduce the financial, safety and environmental risks for the state.
-Reform ideas include development of a:
+As part of these reforms, 2 discussion papers were released in May 2018 seeking public feedback on proposals to reduce the financial, safety and environmental risks for the state.
+Reform ideas included development of a:

 - monitoring and reporting regime for sites in care and maintenance